jamesrobinsonvfx/linewriter/README.md

 SOP.
 It is most useful for creating text labels in the viewport for recording parameter values when flipbooking wedges etc.

-> Compatible with Python 3 versions of Houdini 19.0.
-If there is enough interest
+> This node was built in `Houdini 19.0.455`.
+While there is a version for
-> for older versions, I'll post one for H18.5.
+> Houdini 18.5, it will look and perform best in Houdini 19+

 > On macOS with UI scaling on, some parameters may not line up in a pretty way in
 > Houdni 19.0.
 This has been reported to SideFX.